Simar710/ePortfolio/README.txt

     2. Quantity = 0 is handled so that bookvalue doesn't become infinity.
     3. Perform search using options from test plan #9.
     4. When all the quantity is sold.

-IMPROVEMENTS THAT CAN BE MADE:
-	I can improve the design of GUI and let it adjust according to the size change of Frame.
-    The effiency of the code can be improved.
-    I could have made a lot of things easier.
-    But due to shortage of time, I had to go with a simple way.

-LIMITATIONS:
-    The design of GUI is not the most efficient.
-The design gets distorted if we tries to change the size of Frame.
-Therefore, I had to set it to non-resizable.
-    It does not work in the fastest way possible.
-If had more time I could have made GUI look more attractive and make it work faster.
-    Also, Code is not the most efficient.
-It can be simplified and made more efficient by designing more effective algorithms.

-PROBLEM STATEMENT: